 Turmeric has small amounts of omega-3 and omega-6 fatty acids and polyunsaturated fatty acids.

-Cardiovascular health: The curcumin ingredient in turmeric can prevent the oxidation of cholesterol in the body; the oxidized cholesterol causes damage to blood vessels and builds up plaque that can cause heart attack or stroke.
+Cardiovascular health: The curcumin in turmeric prevents the oxidation of cholesterol.
+Oxidized cholesterol damages the blood vessels and builds up plaque that can cause heart attack or stroke.
 Preventing oxidation of cholesterol helps reduce the development of atherosclerosis and diabetic heart disease.

-Rheumatoid arthritis: The curcumin in turmeric has powerful antioxidant effects that can neutralize free radicals, which move through the body and can cause damage to healthy cells.
-Free radicals are responsible for causing painful joint inflammation and can cause damage to the joints.
-Curcumin has been shown to be beneficial for improvements like shortened amount of morning stiffness, longer walking capability, and reduced joint swelling.
+Rheumatoid arthritis: Curcumin has powerful antioxidant effects, neutralizing harmful free radicals, which otherwise damage healthy cells.
+Free radicals are responsible for causing painful joint damage and inflammation.
+Curcumin has been shown to reduce morning stiffness, improve walking endurance, and reduced joint swelling.

-When handling turmeric, beware that it can deeply stain your cutting board or anything that it comes in contact with, including your juicer.
+- When handling turmeric, beware that it can deeply stain your cutting board or anything that it comes in contact with, including your juicer.